 Don't have a lot of space?

 In a dense urban area like Fort Lauderdale, many of our neighbors live in multi-family dwellings that do not have a backyard or garden space, however a small balcony or doorstop can still be the perfect place for a Certified Wildlife Habitat.
 A square or circular half barrel planter found at any hardware or nursery work well for a habitat for a small space.
-Watch The City of Fort Lauderdale's Urban Forester, Gene Dempsey explain how to make a container habitat in your home.
-Or, check out NatureScape Broward's A Simple Habitat publication to learn how to meet the minimum requirements for a certified habitat within a container.
+Also check out NatureScape Broward's Balconies and Patios to learn how to meet the minimum requirements for a certified habitat within a container.

 Need Ideas?
 Go see our habitats.